gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-10/index.md

-- Added the `create_before_destroy = true` lifecycle setting to the `aws_api_gateway_deployment` resource to work around intermittent "BadRequestException: Active stages pointing to this deployment must be moved or deleted" errors.
+- Added the `create_before_destroy = true` lifecycle setting to the `aws_api_gateway_deployment` resource to work around intermittent &quot;BadRequestException: Active stages pointing to this deployment must be moved or deleted&quot; errors.